-Criteria for Prioritizing Sidewalks - Single Stage Process 0-10 (Max Weighted Criteria Weighting Number Criteria Name Factor Score 70) Score How to score.
+Criteria for Prioritizing Sidewalks - Single Stage Process Criteria Number Criteria Name Weighting Factor 0-10 (Max Score 70) Weighted Score How to score.
 Each criteria is scored on a 1 to 10 scale, cost score is scored on a 0,5,10 scale.
-Does the project mitigate the actual or potential risks of death or injury?
-Projects that mitigate in hot spot locations (i.e. sites with high incidence of speeding, aggressive driving violations, pedestrian and bike injuries), or road sections with speed limits above 35 MPH, or with prevailing speeds above limits, using advice from police as well as accident reports since incident reports are not filed for minor Safety 25% 10 Does the project mitigate a gap in the sidewalk network in a school walk zone, projects that address gaps in the direct path score higher than projects that are not in the direct path or provide redundancy.
-School Access 10 15 Does the project provide access to a transit facility from the nearest intersection?
-New access scores Transit Access 15% 10 15 higher than upgrades to existing facilities.
-Does the project provide access to schools, parks, houses of worship, groceries, medical offices, Destinations 10 10 commercial centers?
+1 Safety 25% 10 25 Does the project mitigate the actual or potential risks of death or injury?
+Projects that mitigate in hot spot locations (i.e. sites with high incidence of speeding, aggressive driving violations, pedestrian and bike injuries), or road sections with speed limits above 35 MPH, or with prevailing speeds above limits, using advice from police as well as accident reports since incident reports are not filed for minor accidents) get a higher score.
+2 School Access 15% 10 15 Does the project mitigate a gap in the sidewalk network in a school walk zone, projects that address gaps in the direct path score higher than projects that are not in the direct path or provide redundancy.
+3 Transit Access 15% 10 15 Does the project provide access to a transit facility from the nearest intersection?
+New access scores higher than upgrades to existing facilities.
+4 Key Destinations 10% 10 10 Does the project provide access to schools, parks, houses of worship, groceries, medical offices, commercial centers?
 The larger the user numbers for the facility served, the greater the score.
-4 10% Public Input 10% 10 10 Project with high number of requests/support would score higher.
-Enhances mobility for lower income/ higher minority Takoma Park wards, and focusing on higher density/low auto access areas within those wards (This criterion may require refinement and should be refined so that it can use existing databases wherever feasible) Suggest using the concept of 'vulnerable populations index', as developed by regional planning agencies.
+5 Public Input 10% 10 10 Project with high number of requests/support would score higher.
+6 Equity 15% 10 15 Enhances mobility for lower income/ higher minority Takoma Park wards, and focusing on higher density/low auto access areas within those wards (This criterion may require refinement and should be refined so that it can use existing databases wherever feasible) Suggest using the concept of 'vulnerable populations index', as developed by regional planning agencies.
 This would need to be refined to be more granular for the city.
-See https //bmc.maps.arcgis.com/apps/webappviewer/index.html?id=b1e22c0caa7644ccb58484b00610712f) We recommend giving this criterion a significantly higher weight to redress existing/past inequities and Equity 15% 10 15 serve underserved areas of the city better.
-Projects with low cost to implement get a higher score.
-Staff will need to asses the level of utility Cost 10% 10 10 relocation, ROW and Environmental impacts and assign a combined score.
+See https //bmc.maps.arcgis.com/apps/webappviewer/index.html?id=b1e22c0caa7644ccb58484b00610712f) We recommend giving this criterion a significantly higher weight to redress existing/past inequities and serve underserved areas of the city better.
+7 Cost 10% 10 10 Projects with low cost to implement get a higher score.
+Staff will need to asses the level of utility relocation, ROW and Environmental impacts and assign a combined score.
 None-10, Minor-5, Major-0.
 Score 100% 70 100